denise-b076/startup/notes.md

 [Information found here](notes.md)

 ## Specification Notes
-In order to stay organized and consistent while creating a web application, it is important to specify what it should be doing, evn before beginnign to code.
+In order to stay organized and consistent while creating a web application, it is important to specify what it should be doing, even before beginning to code.
 This can include many elements, but the ones I will be referencing include:

 1. [An elevator pitch](#elevator-pitch)
 2. [A design](#design)